What is 'Health Information Technology (HIT)'?

 Health information technology allows comprehensive management of medical information and its secure exchange between health care consumers and providers.
-A health information technology professional is someone who is qualified to support the implementation and support of Electronic Health Records (EHRs), information exchange across health care providers and public health authorities, and the redesign of workflows within the health care settings to gain the quality and efficiency benefits of EHRs.
+A health information technology professional is someone who is qualified to support the implementation and management of electronic health records (EHRs), information exchange across health care providers and public health authorities and the redesign of workflows within the health care settings to gain the quality and efficiency benefits of EHRs.

 Jobs and Salary Expectations

-Projections indicate that career opportunities in health information technology are tremendous.
-The U.S. Bureau of Labor Statistics (BLS) predicts that job opportunities for health IT professionals will be highly favorable in the coming years.
 This field is projected to grow much faster than average.
-Health IT job opportunities can be found in hospitals and other healthcare providers, pharmaceutical companies, medical software companies, consulting firms, public health organizations, government agencies, insurance companies, and academia.
+Health IT job opportunities can be found in hospitals and other healthcare providers, pharmaceutical companies, medical software companies, consulting firms, public health organizations, government agencies, insurance companies and academia.

 National: Even though the responsibilities are great, medical informatics professionals are well rewarded.
-According to Indeed.com, Health Informatics Analysts earned, on average, $81,000 in 2008 with a salary range of $34,000 to over $110,000.
-The US Department of Labor estimates a 49% job growth in health information and informatics.
+According to Indeed.com, Health Informatics Analysts earned, on average, $81,000 in 2008 with a salary range of $34,000 to more than $110,000.
+The US Department of Labor estimates a 49 percent job growth in health information and informatics.

 - Healthcare Informatics was named one of the top careers in U.S. News & World Report